How READcycle works, step by step

 Sell, sell sell!

-• Plan to sell for 3-4 days 4 days noon to 3pm.
+• Plan to sell for 3-4 days 4 days noon to 3pm, or whatever works with your school schedule to get maximum purchases from parents and students

 • Good idea: sell during conference week, because all the parents come by!